athrael-soju/CopperAI/README.md

 ## 🧐 About <a name = "about"></a>

-WhisperChat is an Open Source application that allows fully voiced conversation with chatGPT.
-Customization allows:
+WhisperChat is an Open Source application that allows communication with OpenAI's ChatGPT and comes with additional features, such as:

-- Use of Pinecone for reducing # of API calls to OpenAI API(although its use in conversation is limited)
-- Initialization with a prompt, although with ChatGPT 3.5 Turbo it's not as effective/usable.
-- More to come!
+- Fully voiced conversation, using OpenAI's whisper API for STT, as well as Google's TTS.
+- The ability for chatGPT to retain memory of past conversations, via Pinecone + langchain.
+- Initialization with a directive, to instruct chatGPT to talk in different ways and assume different personas.
+- Basic account creation, or usage via guest profile.

 ## 🏗️ Architecture <a name = "architecture"></a>
 Notes:
-- Redis Service has been removed and will be re-introduced at a later time, if needed.
 - Pinecone can be turned off via feature flag in .env of the backend Service.

 ![whisperChat](https://github.com/athrael-soju/whisperChat/assets/25455658/becbb819-bd4c-4529-88f5-e390a280cabd)